2026 Spring Meetup Speaker Schedule and List of Vendors and Demonstrations, Educational Booths

 Janice Bailey-Magill of Small Potatoes Farm in New Marshfield, Ohio will bring a few of her sheep that love to be pet.
 Talk with Janice about meat production and why shearing is important for her.

-The team at Akron-based Altitude Shearing are planning to visit for a meet and greet.
-If you know someone who might consider shearing as a vocation, this is a fantastic opportunity to ask questions about the work and the industry.
+The team at Akron-based Altitude Shearing are planning to visit for a meet and greet (maybe shearing?).
+If you know someone who might consider shearing as a vocation, this is a fantastic opportunity to ask questions about this important work and the industry in general.

 Discover more from Southeast Ohio Fibershed